themonikanayak/Opportunities_For_Women_In_Tech/MentorshipPrograms.md

 ## 5. TALENTSPRINT WOMEN ENGINEERS PROGRAM :

-[WE](https://we.talentsprint.com/index.html#) program is formerly known as Women Techmakers Engineering Fellow.
+[WE](https://we.talentsprint.com/index.html#) program is formerly known as **Women Techmakers Engineering Fellow**.
 WE, offered by TalentSprint and supported by Google, seeks to balance this gender disparity.
 This two-year experiential, interactive online program selects, trains, and nurtures capable first-year women engineering students to reach their true potential as world-class software engineers.

 **Eligibility Criteria :**
 -   Women students currently in the first year of engineering